 The Medical Board offers well-paying careers and opportunities for advancement.

 The Medical Board of California is the state agency responsible for the licensure

-and regulation of physicians and surgeons and certain allied health care professions.
+and regulation of physicians and surgeons and certain allied health care professionals.

 The Medical Board of California protects the public by:

 - setting standards for education and training required for licensure, investigating

 - providing information about its responsibilities and activities to the public by